bunsenstraat/remix-learneth-plugin/docs/setting_up_your_repository.md

 **Each tutorial is a group of 'steps'.**

-For example the tutorial called "Remix Basics" contains steps to teach you
+For example the tutorial called "Remix Basics" contains steps to teach you:
 * The UI
 * How to compile files
 * How to deploy

-And so on.

-**What is a step?**
+* ...

+A step is one task the user needs to do, or one thing they need to learn.
+For example how to deploy contracts.
+But it can be anything you like.

 A step contains a file describing what the student needs to do or learn.